xixiaofinland/jirun/README.md

 ## 💡 What Problem Does It Solve?

-Tired of the repetitive JIRA sub-task creating dance?
+Tired of the repetitive JIRA sub-task creation dance?

-You know — clicking "new", selecting "Sub-task", give a descriptive name, assigning yourself, adding the "teamX" label, clicking "create"... and 10+ sub tasks in the queue...
+You know the routine — clicking "new", selecting "Sub-task", typing a descriptive name, assigning yourself, adding labels, clicking "create"... and repeating for 10+ sub-tasks.

-`jirun` eliminates this tedium by generating sub-tasks with pre-filled fields—saving you time and keeping your workflow smooth.
+In `.jirun.toml`, define your field values (labels, assignee) and list your sub-task summaries ("enhance logic", "write tests", "update docs"). `jirun` creates them all in one go.

 ## 🚀 Quick Start
 1. **Initialize Configuration:**